Philippine hawk-cuckoo: Description and taxonomy

+Ecology and behavior

+It is an insectivore, primarily feeding on caterpillars but also feeds on fruits and berries.

+There is not much information about its breeding habits and nesting.
+Its breeding season begins in April.
+Like most cuckoos, it is a brood parasite but host species are unknown.

+Habitat and conservation status

 It is found on most of the larger islands of the Philippines, occurring up to 2,300 metres above sea-level.
 It inhabits forest and forest edge where it forages from near the ground up to the treetops.
 It is an uncommon bird and is usually shy and difficult to see.

-Its breeding season begins in April.
+The IUCN Red List has assessed this bird as Least-concern species with the population decreasing.
+Extensive lowland deforestation on all islands in its range is the main threat.
+Most remaining lowland forest that is not afforded protection leaving it vulnerable to both legal and Illegal logging, conversion into farmlands through Slash-and-burn and mining.